Avoid These Amateur Cooking Mistakes & You’ll Avoid An Urgent Care Visit

 “Most common food-borne illnesses are caused by Norovirus, salmonella and campylobacter,” says Leslie Miller MD, founder of Medhattan, an urgent care center in NY in lower Manhattan staffed by 15 Emergency Medicine doctors.
 “My food poisoning motto is, ‘an ounce of prevention is worth a pound of cure.”

-Here are some tips to keep you and your loved ones out of the New York urgent care this holiday season.
+Here are some tips to keep you and your loved ones out our Manhattan Walk In Clinic for urgent care this holiday season

 - Store raw meat and poultry well-wrapped in the refrigerator to avoid cross contamination.
 This means no drippy packages on the shelf.
 If raw meats leak onto your surfaces, clean it up with a solution of diluted bleach.